christine-e-smit/docker_tutorial/docs/Develop.md

 give you an introduction to using Visual Studio Code's remote development capability.
 I actually used VSC (and a some jupyter notebook) to create this tutorial.
 The secret sauce here is the `.devcontainer/devcontainer.json` file.
-This tells VSC what container I want to use.
-The `.vscode/settings.json` file contains standard VSC configuration.
+This tells VSC what container to use The `.vscode/settings.json` file contains standard VSC configuration.

 To get started, open VSC and point it to the root directory of this repository.
 On the lower left, you should see a green rectangle on the lower left with